 Give yourself grace and pick the top 3 must see items and make a plan to do them!
 It will make your trip so less stressful if you aren’t pushed for time every minute of your trip.
 I have literally watched people have full blown arguments over the length of time it took to get food, and if the bathroom line was too long.
 Enjoy your trip by not overplanning!
 For a reference place to start, check out this list of Bucket Items to do at Disney World.

 Your baby is going to cry in public and you might too

 We’ve all been there.

 They cry at the grocery store, they cry in the car… and yep, they cry at Disney.
 It’s ok.
 Try not to get too worked up.
 If someone stares, it’s likely a “I’ve been there and it sucks” pity stare.
 You’ll never see them again so take care of that baby!
-If you need helpful tips for breastfeeding, check out my guide.
+If you need helpful tips for breastfeeding, pumping or combo feeding, check out the guide.